FrozenPigs/Taigabot/README.md

 With all of these, the bot will run and almost all plugins will work.

-#### Others
+#### Other dependencies

-Some plugins require other python packages, more information can be found on [dependencies.md § details](dependencies.md#details)
+Some plugins require other python packages, more information can be found on [dependencies.md § details](dependencies.md#details).

-    GitPython==0.3.2.RC1 Nominatim pygeoip pydns pywhois mygengo pytz timezones pycrypto

-Enchant is needed on the system for the spellcheck plugin (`libenchant-dev libenchant1c2a`).

 The system packages `daemon` or `screen` are recomended for the launcher to run optimally.